The Trauma-Focused Recovery (TFR) Model

 In recovery spaces, I kept seeing the same pattern.

-Nearly everyone I met — hundreds, maybe thousands of people over the years, side by side in active addiction or standing in the same treatment lines — carried heartbreaking stories about their life in addiction.
+Nearly everyone I met carried heartbreaking stories about their life in addiction.
+Hundreds of people, maybe thousands, side by side in active use or standing in the same treatment lines.
 But underneath, almost without exception, were even more painful accounts of early adversity.
-And when someone insisted they had "no trauma"?
-They almost always opened up later — once they finally felt safe enough to do so.
+The people who insisted they had no trauma almost always opened up later, once they felt safe enough.

 And yet the systems built to treat addiction and the science built to heal trauma rarely speak to each other.
-Most addiction programs in Alberta do a genuine job with stabilization, structure, and community — and many proudly identify as "trauma-informed."
-But trauma-informed care, as it currently exists, is designed to reduce harm — not to treat the trauma driving the addiction in the first place.
+Most addiction programs in Alberta do a genuine job with stabilization, structure, and community.
+Many proudly identify as "trauma-informed."
+But trauma-informed care, as it currently exists, is designed to reduce harm.
+It is not designed to treat the trauma driving the addiction in the first place.

 Triphasic model of trauma recovery showing safety and stabilization, processing and grief, and integration and recovery